Try Live Demo

 VoD Assets

-The VoD tab loads all stream recordings and uploaded VoD assets as seen in the following screenshot:
+The VoD tab loads all the recorded streams and uploaded VoD assets, as seen in the following screenshot:

 Ant Media Server List Vod Assets